-The dish soap itself is a two by two by two cube.
-Blue Poppy’s soap block is environmentally friendly and plastic-free for spotless dishes the zero waste way.
+The dish soap itself is a two-by-two-by-two cube.
+Blue Poppy’s soap block is environmentally friendly and plastic-free for spotless dishes in the zero waste way.

 They create the blocks in the time-tested traditional manner of cold process soaping.
 The method of making the soap allows the manufacturers to produce a wonderful soap without SCI, detergents, foaming agents, dye, or sulfates.
 The non-toxic dish soap is available with several different aromas: apple sage, citrus, lavender lemon, and fragrance-free.
 It ships from Menomonee Falls, Wisconsin, and arrives in 2-3 weeks free from plastic packaging.